Are They Right for You?

 What are the Advantages of Dental Implants?

 Dental implants can support replacement teeth in much the same way as tooth roots support natural teeth.
-Dental implants provide an alternative to a denture that wobbles, clicks or causes pain.
+Dental implants provide an alternative to a denture that wobbles, clicks, or causes pain.
 Dental implants also can prevent embarrassment about spaces from missing teeth.
 Instead, you can smile and speak with confidence, and enjoy your favorite foods again.
 When tested dental implant systems are placed by trained dentists, they can have a success rate greater than 90 percent.
 In fact, with effective oral care at home and regular dental visits, dental implants have lasted as long as 20 years and may last a lifetime.

 What are the Disadvantages?

 A dental implant requires a greater financial investment than a removable bridge or conventional denture.
 On the other hand, an implant can offer advantages in terms of comfort and appearance—benefits many patients find well worth the cost.
-A dental implant also requires an investment in time,perhaps three to nine months from start to finish.
+A dental implant also requires an investment in time, perhaps three to nine months from start to finish.
 If you consider that implants have lasted as long as 20 years and can last a lifetime, the investment in time is quite reasonable.
 As with any surgical procedure, dental implants involve a risk of infection.
 Occasionally, an implant may loosen and require replacement.
 Because each person is unique, implant success cannot be guaranteed.

 What is the Treatment Like?

-The treatment will vary depending upon the type of implant and the health of the patient.
+The treatment will vary depending on the type of implant and the health of the patient.
 For example, many patients can receive implant treatment in the dental office.
 A brief hospital stay may be necessary for other patients.
-A local and/or general anesthetic will be used to help insure patient comfort during the treatment.
+A local and/or general anesthetic will be used to help ensure patient comfort during the treatment.
 The first step is placing the implants into the jawbone.
 After this surgical treatment, the bone in the jaw attaches to the implants, holding them firmly in place.
 The attachment of bone to the implant usually takes three to six months.
 Second, small metal posts or cylinders are attached to the implant, projecting through the gums.
 After this second surgical treatment, the gums take several weeks to heal.
 Third, replacement teeth are created and securely attached to the small metal posts or cylinders.
 Several fittings of the new teeth may be needed.
-After treatment is completed, brushing, flossing and visiting your dentist regularly are essential to the success of the dental implant.
+After treatment is completed, brushing, flossing, and visiting your dentist regularly are essential to the success of the dental implant.

 Who Provides Dental Implant Treatment?